StubbleOrg/Stubble/docs/how-to.md

 #### Section Lambdas

 Section lambdas are used to wrap sections of a template.
 The contents of the section is passed into the lambda as an argument.
-They have to be of the type `Func<dynamic, string, object>` or `Func<string, object>`
+They have to be one of the following types:
+ - `Func<dynamic, string, object>`
+ - `Func<string, object>`
+ - `Func<string, Func<string, string>, object>`
+ - `Func<dynamic, string, Func<string, string>, object>`

+The signature with `Func<string, string>` as an argument will be provided a renderer that will render the passed template within the current context.
+This can be used for my dynamic templates.

+_**Note:** This is not particularly performant since this is an edge case and used in such scenarios.
+We would recommend performing any logic outside of your templates before rendering._

 **Example**